 *Your FAFSA must be official and complete, including any follow-up requirements that may be requested.
 Submitting the FAFSA does not require you to accept grants or loans.

 This discount is not available for online programs or a semester of all online courses.
 This discount was approved by the Colorado Mountain College Board of Trustees to honor U.S. veterans, active-duty military and their families.

 For more information contact the Assistant Registrar at email@example.com.

 Why Should A Veteran Choose Colorado Mountain College?

 Colorado Mountain College is a network of college campuses across the mountains of Colorado that offers a wide variety of degrees, certificates, classes and programs to help you obtain your educational objectives.
 We want to nurture the skills and trades you learned while serving so we review each application and award credits based on a Colorado Mountain College course equivalent.
 In addition, we offer a significant tuition discount to veterans and will help you through the process of getting the VA benefits you’ve earned.

 If you choose not to live near one of our mountain locations, our online course options give you the ability to learn wherever you call home.
 Many courses allow you to interact with fellow students and instructors in a virtual classroom setting.
-Link here to learn more about earning credits and learning away from the classroom. (link)

 Q: Which degree or certificate program will be best for me?

 A: Colorado Mountain College wants to make sure the programs we offer suit your needs, so we suggest that you take a short career assessment to find out where your interests and strengths lie.
 Explore how who you are matches with careers by using one or all of the career assessments on the page linked below.